Loading...

 When editing, as with anything in photography, try to be intentional.
 What do you want the photo to look like, and how can you get it there?
 Of course, experimentation is fine, and actually very beneficial, so don’t get too hung up on perfection.

 Do you want to share your edits or editing tips?
-Get in touch on social media using the handle @photonewspn!
+Get in touch on Instagram using the handle @photonewspn and send us a DM!